 There are other benefits too, including easy scalability to allow companies to expand their telephone systems quickly without the expense and lead times of installing more in-house equipment.
-This contrasts favourably with a conventional PABX.
+This contrasts favorably with a conventional PABX.

 There’s little doubt that VoIP is the future of telecommunications.
-BT is already committed to phasing out its traditional services in favour of a fully IP-based network over the next few years.
+BT is already committed to phasing out its traditional services in favor of a fully IP-based network over the next few years.
 For business phone users, the attractions of VoIp are already compelling.
 However, it’s important to understand how the market operates and some of the terminology involved in order to ensure that you’re going to get a good deal.

 What is wholesale voice termination?

 VoIP communication requires a wholesale provider of services, known as a tier 1 wholesaler.
 This is a company that buys connections between countries at a rate based upon the anticipated level of traffic.
 Generally speaking, the higher the volume of calls, the lower the rate.
 The wholesaler then sells these call services to other businesses, keeping a margin for itself.

 The next step is call termination, or voice termination, wherein calls are routed from the provider to their final recipient.
 This recipient might be another VoIP user or could be on the PSTN telephone network.
 The wholesaler at this stage – tier 2 – of the process is providing the path via which a call can be routed over the internet.